 Create an effective anchor experience by using Azure Spatial Anchors

-Spatial Anchors helps you create good anchors.
-It's important to invest time in either educating or guiding users in your user experience (UX) to create good anchors.
+While Azure Spatial Anchors does attempt to improve the quality of anchors over time, it is also important to invest time in either educating or guiding users in your user experience (UX) to create good anchors.
 By investing in creating good anchors up front, you help end users to reliably find anchors:

 - Across different devices.